-The ocean plays a major role in Portuguese culture, and most of the country’s popular cities and towns are situated seaside.
-From regional capitals to charming fishing villages, these coastal destinations will leave visitors speechless while satisfying their thirst for the beach.
-A word of warning, however: exploring these towns may induce cravings for seafood and more days on the sand.
+The ocean plays a major role in Portuguese culture, with most of the popular cities and towns in Portugal situated on the coast.
+From regional capitals to charming fishing villages, these seaside destinations will leave you speechless, while satisfying any thirst for the sea and sand.
+A word of warning, however: exploring these towns may induce cravings for seafood and long days spent lounging on the beach.

-Unlike many of the resort-filled towns in the Algarve, Tavira is a bit more reminiscent of the country’s rural side, characterized by a slower pace and an antique feel.
-The Roman bridge, medieval castle, and café-rimmed town square add to the town’s uniqueness and beauty, making it one of the Algarve’s most alluring centers.
-Learn about the region’s Moorish occupation while seeing its living memory in the architecture, and take advantage of the area’s tucked away beaches.
+Unlike many of the resort-filled towns in the Algarve, Tavira is a bit more reminiscent of the country’s rural side, characterised by a slower pace and an antique feel.
+The Roman bridge, medieval castle and cafe-fringed town square add to the town’s unique brand of beauty, making it one of the most alluring centres in the Algarve.
+Learn about the region’s Moorish occupation while seeing its memory in the architecture, and take advantage of the tucked-away beaches in the area.

-Instead of staying in Portimão, seek a bit more quiet while still enjoying the western Algarve’s busier neighborhoods.
+Instead of staying in Portimão, seek something a bit quieter while still enjoying the busier neighbourhoods in the Western Algarve.
 Ferragudo is a beautiful fishing village decorated in white-washed homes and lined by a coast that’s sprinkled with boats.
-One must-see landmark is the medieval Fort of São João de Arade that was once the area’s “watch tower.”
-Ferragudo is also close to many of the Algarve’s most beautiful beaches.
+One must-see landmark is the Medieval Fort of São João de Arade that was once the watchtower in the area.
+Ferragudo is also close to many of the most beautiful beaches in the Algarve.

-Peniche is home to one of the country’s most visited and beautiful beaches, and it is a popular destination for seasoned surfers.
+Peniche is home to one of the most visited and beautiful beaches in the country, and it is a popular destination for seasoned surfers.
 Historically, it was also home to an important fortification that shifted from military protection to a prison.
-Still, this town is mostly visited for its coastal connection, including a prominent fishing industry, and in addition to spending days on the sand and watching surfing competitions, Peniche is close to truly spectacular landmarks like the Berlengas Island.
+Still, this town is mostly visited for its coastal connection, including a prominent fishing industry.
+In addition to enabling you to spend days on the sand and watching surfing competitions, Peniche is close to truly spectacular landmarks like Berlengas Island.

 North of Porto, an architectural treat awaits anyone who loves antique buildings and history.
-Viana do Castelo is covered in spectacular infrastructure reflecting Renaissance, Baroque, Manueline, and Gothic styles.
-Among the most stunning buildings include the Santuário de Santa Luzia with its hill-top perch and coastal backdrop, the main square called Praça de República, and the Santa Casa da Misericórdia.
-This charming northern beach town is also where much of Portugal’s filigree jewelry originated.
+Viana do Castelo is covered in spectacular infrastructure reflecting Renaissance, baroque, manueline and gothic styles.
+Among the most stunning buildings are the Santuário de Santa Luzia, with its hill-top perch and coastal backdrop, the main square called Praça de República and the Santa Casa da Misericórdia.
+This charming northern beach town is also where much of Portugal’s filigree jewellery originated.

 This list wouldn’t be complete without mentioning the capital in the Azores.
-Green and blue mix with white and dark gray when taking in this seaside city surrounded by the sea and mountainside, yet filled with whitewashed and black basalt architecture.
-Among the most picturesque landmarks are the Portas da Cidade and main city square.
-It’s common to see horse-drawn carriages moseying along the road and to hear happy squeals from locals playing along the shore.
+Green and blue mix with white and dark grey in this seaside city surrounded by the sea and mountainside, yet it is also filled with whitewashed and black basalt architecture.
+Among the most picturesque landmarks are the Portas da Cidade and the main city square.
+It’s common to see horse-drawn carriages moseying along the road and to hear happy squeals from local children playing on the shore.